Kennethh1987/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a JavaScript library created by Facebook.
+React is a User Interface (UI) library.
+React is a tool for building UI components

+Problem solved:The main problem solved by react is the development of large applications that have temporal data changes.
+The data in such applications is not static so it changes over time.
+We can look at React as the V layer in model-view-controller (MVC) pattern of software development.

 - [ ] What does it mean to _think_ in react?

+It means to think in componenets and componenet hierarchies.
+For example, looking at a webpage, and recognizing the navigation is a component, and the links on it to other pages, search bar, and logo are in it's component hierarchy.

 - [ ] Describe state.

+State is any given data that a component holds.
+This can include data that is rendered to a page or just some behind the sense data that the component is holding.
+With hooks when the data is changed this will trigger a rerender.
+Effects will also be applied when state is changed.

 - [ ] Describe props.

+Props are the data passwed into a component.
+They are like arugments for the component.
+You can pass is callback functions, primatives or even variables as props.
+This props can be be referenced inside the component and control logic, styling or anything thing that state could.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects are changes that occur outside of the component scope.
+For example pulling in data from an API or logging data, anything that is not part of the component should use an effect.
+The useEffect() hook takes in two arguments.
+The first being a callback function to run when the effect is triggered and the second being an array of state or prop values to tigger this effect when any of these are changed.

 ## Project Set Up